Full Guide to North Notts Pubs

 - Plough Inn

-You could drive through the village and not see this pub opposite the village hall, but then you would miss out on a little gem.
-Some of the seating appears to be old church pews.
-The small, two roomed friendly local is an old fashioned pub well worth a visit.
-Strangers and locals are always made welcome.
-Doom Bar is a regular plus two rotating guest beers, usually local breweries.
+You could drive through the village and not see this pub situated opposite the village hall, but then you would miss out on a little gem.
+The small, two roomed local is an old fashioned style pub where everybody is made welcome and some of the seating appears to be old church pews.
+There is a large amount of seating outside.
+Two rotating guest beers, usually local breweries.

 - Plough Inn Town Street South Leverton DN22 0BT (01427) 880323

 - Reindeer Inn